-Independent contractors help businesses meet short-term and seasonal staffing needs in a cost-effective way.
+Independent contractors help businesses meet short-term and seasonal staffing needs in a cost-effective way, helping to avoid cyclical hiring and firing.
+Independent contractors are also massively used in the present economy to access talent in niche areas or a temporary need for a certain expertise.
 As they are not considered full-time staff, they are often paid on an hourly or project basis and do not qualify for employee benefits.

 If independent contractors work for your small business, it’s important to understand the legal differentiation between them and full-time staff members.
 Below, find a breakdown of the paperwork involved and guidelines to follow when it comes to independent contractors that work for your small business.